-- Life Lessons from a Dachshund offers wisdom from a very sage sausage dog.
-Dhillon has bags of personality and is not afraid to learn to adapt to the modern world.
-In this hilarious guide, he imparts his wisdom: from how to handle yourself in an argument to surviving in the big city.
+- Life Lessons from a Dachshund offers wisdom from a sausage dog.
+Dhillon has bags of personality and is not afraid to adapt to modern life.
+In this funny book, he imparts his wisdom: from how to handle yourself in an argument to surviving in the big city.

-- Arthur: The Dog Who Crossed the Jungle to Find a Home is the heartwarming true story of a dog, which a Swedish racing team met, while trekking through the South American country of Ecuador.
-When you are racing over 400 miles through jungles and mountains, the last thing you need is a street dog tagging along.
-But that’s what happened to Mikael Lindnord, when he threw a scruffy mongrel a meatball, one afternoon.
+- Arthur: The Dog Who Crossed the Jungle to Find a Home is the true story of a dog in Ecuador, who when thrown a meatball by a member of a Swedish adventure racing team, tagged along with them through jungles and mountains.
 Try as they might, they could not lose him (which they tried, for his own safety).
-But Arthur followed them across rivers and battling through some of the toughest terrain on the planet, until he crossed the finish line with his newfound friends.
-The story has an amazing ending: Arthur now lives with his new family in Sweden, where his favourite pastime is rolling in the snow!
+After following them through the world’s toughest terrain and crossing the finish line, Arthur now lives with Mikael and his family in Sweden, where his favourite game is rolling in the snow.

 Spiritual Wisdom from Dogs

-- The Dharma of Dogs shares the reflections of Buddhist writers and other teachers who have a source of deep truth and practical wisdom, beneath the furry surface of our four-legged friends.
-Includes insights into the life lessons our dogs make available to us.
-Writers explore themes like unconditional love, connecting with nature, and facing our fears.
+- The Dharma of Dogs shares the reflections of Buddhist writers & teachers on the wisdom beneath the furry surface of our four-legged friend.
+Explore themes of unconditional love, connecting with nature, and facing our fears.

-- My Dog, My Buddha is by an expert in canine psychology who shows how to truly understand dog behaviour.
-She knows that our dogs look to use for cues, guidance and directives, and this book offers 100 life lessons to help build a better relationship.
-You can then manage conversation from a calm and centered place.
-You’ll be hooked by the contents: ground yourself, the power of a good walk, respect personal space, the power of a good stretch and naps are not just for cats!
+- My Dog, My Buddha is by an expert in canine psychology who offers 100 life lessons including ground yourself, the power of a good walk, respect personal space, the power of a good stretch and naps are not just for cats!

-- Upward Dog is a wonderful book (ask in local stores, it appears to only be sold as used copies or on Kindle).
-Yoga teacher Edward Vilga thought he knew everything, but although he could stand on his head and fold himself into a pretzel, his brown dog Bella taught him more about the meaning of life, than any guru in a mountain far away.
-So with a wag of her tail, here she presents her lessons of life: including being overjoyed at the slightest gift, and sleeping the sleep of the righteous!
+- Upward Dog is a wonderful book by yoga teacher Edward Vilga who realised that despite being able to fold himself into a pretzel and meditate, his brown dog Bella knew more than any guru in a mountain cave.
+So with a wag of her tail, she presents her 7 lessons of life including being overjoyed at the slightest gift, and sleeping the sleep of the righteous!

 - Guardians of Being is a collaboration of cartoonist Patrick McDonnell and spiritual writer Eckhart Tolle.
-Together they offer a heartwarming collection of charming drawings, to convey a profound love of nature, animals, humans and all creatures.
-In a nutshell, to live in the now and just be.
+Together they offer a heartwarming collection of charming drawings & wisdom, to convey a profound love of nature, animals, humans and all creatures.

 - Walking Wisdom is the story of a man whose family dogs taught him about curiosity, wisdom and passion.
 He wanted to pass this wisdom on to his own child, just like his father did to him.
-The difference is that this book is by Gotham Chopra, son of the esteemed spiritual author and doctor Deepak Chopra, who grew up exposed to deep reservoirs of knowledge from both human and dog.
-A unique and lovely read.
+The difference is that this book is by Gotham Chopra, son of the spiritual author Deepak Chopra.

-- Walking with Peety is the heartwarming true story of how one man’s life was saved by adopting a dog.
-Eric O’Grey was 150 pounds overweight, depressed and sick.
-After a lifetime of failed diet attempts, the onset of serious diabetes prompted him to see a new doctor, who surprisingly prescribed adopting a shelter dog.
+- Walking with Peety is the story of Eric O’Grey, who was overweight, depressed and sick with diabetes.
+After a lifetime of failed diet attempts, his doctor prescribed adopting a shelter dog.
 So in came Peety, who was also overweight, middle-aged and like Eric, had seen better days.
 So the two adopted each other, and began an incredible journey.
-Over the next year of walks, play and good food, Eric lost all his excess weight, as did Peety.
-As a result, Eric reversed his type-2 diabetes, got off all medication, and married his high school sweetheart.
-And forms of a bond of unconditional love, that forever changed both their lives.
+Over a year of walks, play and good food, both lost their excess weight, and Eric reversed his diabetes and married his high-school sweetheart.

-My Dog is the Best is a wonderful story for young children, teaching the patience and friendship of dogs.
+- My Dog is the Best is a wonderful story for young children, teaching the patience and friendship of dogs.
 The young child in the book has an overactive imagination, and constantly tells all his friends about how his dog is better than all the others, and all the things he can do.
 In reality, his dog is likely the laziest dog in the world.
-But no worry, as he and the boy have a special bond that exists between child and creature.
+But no worry, as he and the boy have a special bond.

 - The Legacy of Beezer and Boomer is a heartrending story, but packed with wisdom.
-Again it’s mostly out of print here, but you can find used copies (the title links to the author’s site, where animal shelters can buy in bulk, for fundraising).
-The book tells the story of a tough lawyer’s two dogs.
-One gets seriously ill and he goes on a mission to try to help him, but he dies.
-And then unbelievably, his second dog (the brother) also gets seriously ill.
-This time, the author learns lessons from the first dog’s death, on how to ‘accept the process’ rather than scurrying around trying to find cures.
+It’s mostly out-of-print but you can find used copies (the title links to the author site, where animal shelters can buy in bulk, for fundraising).
+A tough lawyer goes through the unbearable pain of losing one dog to serious illness, and then almost immediately, his brother.
+But the second time, the author learns lessons from the first dog’s death, on how to ‘accept the process’ rather than scurrying around trying to find cures.
 After their deaths, he contacted a (genuine) animal communicator, who relayed the lessons they wanted him to share.